 Cliffs Of Moher

 Fans of ‘The Princess Bride” movie know the Cliffs of Moher already but by another name -“the Cliffs of Insanity”.
 Even if, inconceivably, you’ve never seen “The Princess Bride” you may have seen the Cliffs of Moher in pictures or other films, but you absolutely must visit them in person.
+This is truly what Ireland is famous for!

 This is one of the most iconic, beautiful places in Ireland.
 The majestic cliffs tower 702 feet above the Atlantic Ocean at their highest point.
 The dizzying drops and moody Atlantic views will take your breathe away.
 The Cliffs of Moher are also a great place to catch a glimpse of the local wildlife as they are home to more than 20 species of sea birds.